fusionpbx/fusionpbx-docs/source/getting_started/lets_encrypt.rst

 Certbot (Optional)
 ^^^^^^^^^^^^^^^^^^^^

-Certbot is optional and is more of a manual way of using SSL.
+Certbot is optional and is more of a manual way of using Let's Encrypt SSL.
 Some still use this process but most use the recommended way with the Dehydrated script.

 More info on NGINX with Let's Encrypt https://www.nginx.com/blog/free-certificates-lets-encrypt-and-nginx